The annual DSI Thesis Show presentations will be held on Tuesday May 1st, from 1pm to 5pm at the SVA Theatre.

-A step-by-step approach to building confidence and anxiety in people who stutter, particular in stressful situations of job interviews.
+A step-by-step approach to building confidence and reducing anxiety in people who stutter, particularly in stressful situations, such as job interviews.

-Exploring how the intersectionality of being black and a woman affects self-discovery and perception of future selves, 32 Flavors creates a safe space for black women to be accepted, acknowledged and validated while experiencing their multi-faceted identity.
+Exploring how the intersectionality of being black and a woman affects self-discovery and perception of future selves, 32 Flavors creates a safe space to be accepted and validated while experiencing their multi-faceted identity.

 More than 7,000 “local recyclers” divert recyclables from the landfills, but their contribution is not known.
-My Local Recycler provides an interactive stage and behind-the-scenes understanding that changes the way New Yorkers see their lives and contributions.
+Canversation provides an interactive stage and behind-the-scenes understanding that changes the way New Yorkers see their lives and contributions.